 In Svalbard a corridor of multibeam survey data through Storfjorden was produced as new ENCs in the Coastal User Band.
 Also the existing General ENCs were updated and published as New Editions.
 10 ENCs were involved in this project, see Figure 4 and 5.
+In June 2019 NHS released 4 new Coastal ENCs covering northern part of Hinlopen (red circle in figure 4).
+Because of this project, users can from now of sail on ENCs around Spitsbergen.

 Figure 4.
 ENC coverage for Svalbard (ENCs in User Bands 2-6).

+Figure 5.
 The new corridor of multibeam survey data through Storfjorden